Advent hires banks to sell control of Brazil port: sources

 Steelmaker Cia Siderúrgica Nacional SA's (CSNA3.SA) planned sale of container terminal operator Sepetiba Tecon SA has also been slow, even as a number of bidders - including Advent - have shown interest.

-TCP, Advent and the port operator's other shareholders declined to comment, as did BTG Pactual.
-Morgan Stanley did not immediately have a comment.
+TCP, Advent and the port operator's other shareholders declined to comment, as did BTG Pactual and Morgan Stanley.

 ($1 = 3.2433 Brazilian reais)